cozheyuanzhangde/cs326-final-Beta/README.md

 # CS326 Web Programming

-This is the Github Repo for CS326 Final Project - Find Your Course!
+This is the Github Repo for CS326 Final Project - Find Ur Course!

 > **docs** - this folder is used to store all document, e.g. ideas and wireframes.